Mainframe-Renewal-Project/sear-docs/traits/operators.md

 # Operators

-The following operators can be used to tell RACF how a trait should be processed by add and alter oprations.
+The following operators can be used to tell RACF how a trait should be processed by add and alter operations.
 {: .fs-6 .fw-300 }

 &nbsp;